adrianalin89/reactTaskTracker/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Includes SCSS styling, react icons, php backend api.

+# PHP API JSON server
+The server is in public/phpServer folder and you can run the api/setup.php to get the db setup and ready to go!\
+@todo add a env file for the credentials.\
+@todo add some sort of auth to the api endpoint.

 ## Available Scripts

 In the project directory, you can run:

+@todo run the setup endpoint on a build comand

 ### `npm start`